naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 [Suddenly, police sirens are heard coming from behind the ship's direction.]

+PlugAnnoyed: OH MON DIEU!!

+Hornet: Now what?

-PlugAnnoyed: Ummmm...
-This is not good I don't think, mon ami, but it looks like there's rival pirate boats coming our way!
+PlugScared: This is not good I don't think, but it looks like there's rival pirate boats coming our way!

-Hornet: What?

 MagmaAnnoyed: Weird!
 Why would they use boats?